nim-lang/Nim/readme.md

 <a href="https://opencollective.com/Nim/sponsor/8/website" target="_blank"><img src="https://opencollective.com/Nim/sponsor/8/avatar.svg"></a>
 <a href="https://opencollective.com/Nim/sponsor/9/website" target="_blank"><img src="https://opencollective.com/Nim/sponsor/9/avatar.svg"></a>

+You can also see a list of all our sponsors/backers from various payment services on the [sponsors page](https://nim-lang.org/sponsors.html) of our website.

 ## License
 The compiler and the standard library are licensed under the MIT license, except